darqos/darqos/doc/ipc.md

 ## Messages

+Confusingly, there are two layers of messages in this design: the prototype-specific p-kernel messages, and the application-layer messages sent to and received from p-kernel-maintained ports.

-Messages use a simple 32 bit framing header, with a consequent maximum message size of 4GB (which seems ample, but is it really?)
+p-kernel messages use a simple 32 bit framing header, with a consequent maximum message size of 4GB (which seems ample, but is it really?)

-The p-kernel protocol consists of four messages:
+The p-kernel protocol consists of six messages:
 * OpenPort
 * OpenedPort
 * ClosePort